Skip to main content

 What I Did

-1. Assessment: Mapped dependencies and identified migration candidates
+1. Assessment: I mapped dependencies and identified the best migration candidates

-2. Coalition Building: Built buy-in across engineering leadership for the architectural shift
+2. Coalition building: I built buy-in across engineering leadership for the shift

-3. Migration Path: Designed incremental migration that didn't disrupt active development
+3. Migration path: I designed an incremental path that didn't disrupt active development

-4. Governance Model: Created standardized templates and policies for polyrepo teams
+4. Governance model: I created standardized templates and policies for polyrepo teams

 Key Decisions

-Instead of centralized control, encoded governance into templates.
-Teams get autonomy within guardrails.
+Rather than centralize control, I encoded governance into templates—teams got autonomy within guardrails.

-No big-bang migration.
-Teams migrated when ready, with support from the platform team.
+No big-bang cutover.
+I let teams migrate when ready, with support from the platform team.

-Each repo has a single owning team with full deployment authority.
+I gave each repo a single owning team with full deployment authority.

 Results